 Funding is a challenge on the Public Education and Training Fronts.
 Donor funding which is made available to the TCI has been used for training workshops.
 Additionally, the case has to be continued for the increased budget allocation for Public Education and Training, because offer donor funding are project specific and not necessarily link to the specific needs of the Country at the time it in being conducted.

-Priority for action 4

-Core indicator 1

-Disaster risk reduction is an integral objective of environment related policies and plans, including for land use natural resource management and adaptation to climate change.
+Ensure that disaster risk reduction is a national and a local priority with a strong institutional basis for implementation.
+Priority for action 4: Core indicator 1 Disaster risk reduction is an integral objective of environment related policies and plans, including for land use natural resource management and adaptation to climate change.
 Level of Progress achieved:

-4: Substantial achievement attained but with recognized limitations in key aspects, such as financial resources and/ or operational capacities Is there a mechanism in place to protect and restore regulatory ecosystem services? (associated with wet lands, mangroves, forests etc) Yes Means of verification:
+4: Substantial achievement attained but with recognized limitations in key aspects, such as financial resources and/ or operational capacities Means of verification:

-- Yes: Protected areas legislation - No: Payment for ecosystem services (PES) - Yes: Integrated planning (for example coastal zone management) - Yes: Environmental impacts assessments (EIAs) - Yes: Climate change adaptation projects and programmes Description:
+Is there a mechanism in place to protect and restore regulatory ecosystem services? (associated with wet lands, mangroves, forests etc) Yes - Yes: Protected areas legislation - No: Payment for ecosystem services (PES) - Yes: Integrated planning (for example coastal zone management) - Yes: Environmental impacts assessments (EIAs) - Yes: Climate change adaptation projects and programmes Description: